 Looking back, the 90s had some strange gaming quirks that haven’t quite translated out of that decade.
 The one that matters here is how “the strength of its fighting games” ended up on the list of what defined a successful console.
 Certainly since the 16-bit era, the quality of a console’s sports lineup has remained a deciding factor, but rarely another entire genre – and certainly not the 2D fighter anymore.
 So while Internet jabber to the effect that the Jag’s failure can be attributed in part to weak Mortal Kombat clones may not make sense to you now, this was a big deal back then.

-Vortek puts some effort into its tale and character backstories.
+Vortek’s story and character backgrounds are the usual fighting game nonsense.
 Essentially, a tablet is discovered in future Earth that teaches of a universal power called the Ultra Vortek (like The Force in Star Wars).
 The tablet is written by The Guardian – an ancient being who has tested and destroyed every great civilization from Earth’s past.
 He returns and instructs various factions of Earth to send their best warriors to challenge him – win and ultimate power is yours.
 Lose, and Earth gets returned to the Vortek and destroyed.

 Future Earth, and your characters, are divided into three basic factions: humans, robots, and genetic mutants, and a dystopian, cyberpunk backstory gives each of them excellent reasons to fight the others.
 The character backgrounds and affiliations also define their various special moves.
 Robots use mechanical appendages to unintended effect, mutants exploit whatever powers they have developed, and humans use their limited knowledge of Ultra Vortek to channel powers of nature, like lighting and fire.